Felix Vallé House State Historic Site

 The Felix Vallé House State Historic Site is a state-owned historic preserve comprising the Felix Vallé House and other early 19th-century buildings in Ste.
 Genevieve, Missouri.
 It is managed by the Missouri Department of Natural Resources.

+History

+The Vallé family traced their history back to a French colonial officer.
+They also had a long connection with slavery, which was common at that time in history.
+Felix Vallé held two enslaved man, Isaac and Joseph (aged mid-30s and 22-24 respectively), and his nephew Neree Vallé held Theodore (aged 25).
+They worked in the lead mines owned by Felix Vallé and formed part of the 1852 Ste.
+Genevieve Stampede trying to escape to Illinois.
+They were recaptured after a reward offered by the Vallés.

+In 1877, three people, Basil, Jabette and Madeline, were bequeathed $300 by Felix Vallé who wrote that they were "formerly slaves owned by me."

+Additional images

+Modern day

 The site offers tours of the Felix Vallé House, a Federal-style limestone structure built in 1818 by Jacob Phillipson, a Jewish merchant from Philadelphia, Pennsylvania, that in 1824 became the commercial outlet and home of Felix Vallé and Odile Pratte-Vallé.
 An authentically stocked mercantile store representing the firm of Menard & Vallé is on display.
 Other features of the house include original mantels and interior trim, early Empire furnishings, an exterior staircase leading to the second-floor bedrooms, and a garden with original brick and frame outbuildings.

 The Bauvais-Amoureux House (1792), which is open seasonally, and the Dr. Benjamin Shaw House (1819) are also part of the historic site.